 This is generally an informal meeting to help you both decide on whether the match is the right one - an opportunity to meet each other and get a feel for how you might work together.
-If you want to proceed, you will complete the mentoring agreement at the first meeting.
+You will complete the mentoring agreement at the first meeting.